Tamara is a Bible student who loves mining the treasures in God's Word and sharing its teachings and applications with others.

-The Book of Ruth is often referred to as the "The Romance of Redemption" by many authors who have expounded on this four-chapter vignette in the Bible.
+The Book of Ruth is often referred to as the "The Romance of Redemption" by many authors and commentaries who have expounded on this four-chapter vignette in the Bible.

 Most modern ideas of romance include the central theme of a damsel in distress being swept off her feet and rescued by a handsome prince from some impossible plight.
-The Ruth narrative does include this romantic element, but there is a significantly different scenario.
-In contrast, modern depictions of romance invite us to see ourselves as victims and rarely require anything of us.
-Instead, we will see in the story of Ruth that cooperation, sacrifice, faith, and loyalty are all hallmark features that make straight a path for this "romance" to take place.
+The Ruth narrative includes this romantic element but also develops a significantly different scenario.
+In contrast, contemporary depictions of romance invite us to see ourselves as victims and rarely require anything of us.
+Instead, we will see in the story of Ruth that cooperation, sacrifice, faith, and loyalty are all hallmark features that make a straight path for this love story to take place.

 “Prepare the way of the Lord; Make straight in the desert a highway for our God."

 — Isaiah 40:3

 This study will include some allegorical interpretations.
 Although this story's places, events, and characters are literal, they also symbolize deeper spiritual truths relevant to our Christian journey.

 Now all these things happened to them as examples, and they (the Old Testament events) were written for our admonition